CyberCherney/cybercherney.github.io/_posts/2023-05-21-HTB_Precious.md

 title: "HTB: Precious"
 author: Andrew Cherney
 date: 2023-05-21 08:20:27
-tags: htb easy-box linux webapp deserialization
+tags: htb easy-box linux webapp deserialization cve ruby yaml
 icon: "assets/icons/precious.png"
 post_description: "We start this machine by exploiting a command injection of a ruby package to gain a foothold, and escalate that to user with hard coded credentials.
 For root a simple ruby script exploitation of a load() function will do the trick."
 ---